vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 I don't know if it is a feature, but actually the plugin's code starts an endless loop.

-I also tested against jenkins:
+I also tested against jenkins.

-{% highlight Java linenos %}
-$ java -jar Phosphor-0.0.2-SNAPSHOT.jar jenkins.war -taintSources taint-jenkins-sources jenkins
-Data flow tracking: enabled
-Control flow tracking: disabled
-Taints will be combined with logical-or.
-Starting analysis
-Analysis Completed: Beginning Instrumentation Phase Using taint sources file: taint-sources
-Using taint sinks file: taint-sinks
-Loaded 0 sinks and 1 sources
-[...]
-{% endhighlight %}

 During the instrumentation step, i got several exceptions like the following one:

 {% highlight Java linenos %}
 java.util.zip.ZipException: duplicate entry: javax/jmdns/impl/tasks/state/Renewer.class